Nashville Discrimination Attorneys

 All people are entitled to fair treatment in the workplace regardless of their age, sex, gender, or race.
 The Equal Employment Opportunity Commission (EEOC) has created many rules that forbid workplace discrimination and harassment.

 Unfortunately, it can be easy for employers or coworkers to ignore these rules.
 Discrimination takes many forms, and not all offenses are obvious.
 Some employers will count on their employees being too worried about their job to take legal action.

 At Collins & Hunter, our experienced Nashville discrimination lawyers are here to help.
 If you feel like you are being mistreated or harassed at your workplace, the law is designed to protect you.
 Your employer is not allowed to fire you, dock your pay, or deny you opportunities for advancement for filing a claim.

 You don’t have to put up with a hostile work environment.
 Call (615) 235-6648 to schedule a consultation at Collins & Hunter today.

 There are many reasons an employer could discriminate against an employee.
 Sometimes these discriminatory acts are overt, while others are subconscious.
 It is possible for an employer to discriminate against you for your gender or race without even realizing they’re doing it.
 Whatever their reasons, they need to be held accountable so that you can enjoy a safe, productive work environment.

 - Race — Individuals being treated unfairly in the workplace because of their personal characteristics that are associated with their race (hair texture, skin color, facial features).

 - Age —Applicants or employees who are treated differently because of their age, particularly 40 and over.

 - Gender — Receiving different treatment based on how you identify, whether you are cis, trans, or nonbinary.
-Can also include sexual harassment.
+Can also include workplace sexual harassment.